US Supreme Court denies Nevada church’s appeal of virus rule

 A sharply divided U.S. Supreme Court denied a rural Nevada church’s request late Friday to strike down as unconstitutional a 50-person cap on worship services as part of the state’s ongoing response to the coronavirus.

-RENO — A sharply divided U.S. Supreme Court denied a rural Nevada church’s request late Friday to strike down as unconstitutional a 50-person cap on worship services as part of the state’s ongoing response to the coronavirus.
+RENO — A sharply divided U.S. Supreme Court late Friday denied a rural Nevada church’s request to strike down as unconstitutional a 50-person cap on worship services as part of the state’s response to the coronavirus.

 In a 5-4 decision, the high court refused to grant the request from the Christian church east of Reno to be subjected to the same COVID-19 restrictions in Nevada that allow casinos, restaurants and other businesses to operate at 50 percent of capacity with proper social distancing.